kishore1106/sunstreet/README.md

 2. **Javascript** --- Simple and in one file `main.js` the code is is compatible with jshint.
 3. **Html5**
 4. **CSS** --- Built by [Less](http://lesscss.org) for maximum maintability, simplicity, and productivity.
+5. **gulp deploy** --- Deploys the distribution to repo gh-pages branch (note I guess it only works when you have push rights)

 ### Users
 You just download the [Demo source](https://github.com/IsmailMarmoush/ismailmarmoush.github.io)  (which is latest version) and edit the `index.html` and `content.json` to fit your needs.